netmons/netmons.github.io/README.md

 * If a certain optional game feature is used, the game may embed music from youtube-nocookie.com, see their terms and policies
 * If a certain optional game feature is used, the game may redirect to youtube.com, see their terms and policies

-The game may contain links to external websites or services.
+The game and this page may contain links to external websites or services.
 These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by myself of any of the products, services or opinions of the corporation or organization or individual.
 I bear no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Contact the external site for answers to questions regarding its content.

 ## License